TEAMSPAAACE/SpaceUnityApp/README.md

 > Upon exiting a space warp, you find yourself facing imminent death as your spaceship careens toward a star.
 You must execute a confusing set of instructions by finding the appropriate gadgets and doo-dads in your cockpit in order to recharge your warp drive and escape!

-<inset game name> is a VR game that takes inspriation from the mobile game Spaceteam.
+(insert game name) is a VR game that takes inspriation from the mobile game Spaceteam.
 Time pressure and quirkily-named/confusingly-placed gadgets make the gameplay experience chaotic and fun.

 The current MVP was created in 48 hours during the Seattle VR Hackathon IV, which took place Sept.
 16-18, 2016.